 Methane forms ground-level ozone.
 Ground-level ozone is a hazardous air pollutant and greenhouse gas.
 Exposure to it causes 1 million premature deaths every year.

 Although it is a short-lived pollutant (12 years), methane is a much more powerful greenhouse gas than carbon dioxide.
 Methane is 80 times more potent at warming than carbon dioxide over a 20-year period.
 Over a 100-year period, methane traps 28 times more heat than carbon dioxide.
 Methane has been responsible for 40% of global warming since the pre-industrial period.
 Methane emissions in the 21st century have risen faster than at any other time since the world began keeping records in the 1980s.
-According to the National Oceanic and Atmospheric Administration of the United States, even while carbon emissions decreased during lockdown due to the 2020 pandemic, methane emissions rose.
+According to the National Oceanic and Atmospheric Administration of the United States, even while carbon emissions decreased during the lockdown due to the 2020 pandemic, methane emissions rose.

 Methane emissions from livestock production went up by 17.5% between 1990 and 2019.
 Enteric fermentation in animals is the primary source of methane emissions.
 Burps from ruminant animals, especially dairy and beef cattle, release methane.